 How to Make Almond Milk: Price Breakdown

 This recipe costs a total of $1.56 to make using almonds from Costco, or $.31 per serving (1 cup).
-Homemade almond milk is an easy, healthy recipe for people who don’t drink dairy.
+This is such an easy, healthy recipe for people who don’t drink dairy.